 Backyard homes and tiny houses

 We're committed to building a caring community and finding solutions to the affordable housing crisis.
 Tiny houses, laneway suites and backyard homes add to the mix and range of housing in Kitchener.
 These all fall under the permit category of Additional Dwelling Units.
-We updated our zoning by law to allow for these on most properties zoned R-1 through R-7.
+We updated our zoning by law to allow for these on most residential properties.

 Collaboration with The Shift - Leilani Farha's op-ed in the Waterloo Region Record